tja4472/nx-test-workspace/libs/library-firebase/README.md

-# app-firebase
+# library-firebase

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test app-firebase` to execute the unit tests.
+Run `nx test library-firebase` to execute the unit tests.